hugorodrigues/reloadOnFocus/README.md

 ### Why/WTF? ###
-While i code (especialy html/css) i need to switch between the editor and the browser(s) to check my changes.
+While coding i switch between the editor and the browser(s) to check my changes (especially if it is html/css).

 Usually i do CMD+TAB / CTRL+TAB to switch windows and then click the browser Refresh button (or F5).